jacobmstein/cs1302-phased-list/README.md

     **NOTE:** You do not need to implement the `iterator()` method if you are not doing the extra credit.
+-->

-* **`LinkedStringList`:** Create the `cs1302.list.LinkedStringList` class such that it properly implements the `cs1302.listadt.StringList` interface with additional requirements listed below.
+* **`LinkedStringList`:** Create the `cs1302.p2.LinkedStringList` class such that it properly extends `cs1302.p2.BaseStringList` and fully implements the `cs1302.adt.StringList` interface with additional requirements listed below.

   * You must explicitly define and document a default constructor for this class.
     The initial size of a `LinkedStringList` is `0` regardless of the list's